-- Custom rubric – can be modified to suit your grading needs.
+- Custom rubric: This can be modified to suit your grading needs.
 Descriptive scales and criteria can be entered while each rubric cell can be allocated its own point value, as well as written feedback.

-- Grading form – used for providing feedback with or without the use of numerical scoring or scaled criteria.
-The criteria used is more descriptive than measurable and each criterion is standard as opposed to having scaled levels, as in rubrics.
+- Grading form: Used for providing feedback with or without the use of numerical scoring or scaled criteria.
+The criteria used are more descriptive than measurable and each criterion is standard as opposed to having scaled levels, as in rubrics.
 Numerical scoring can be added for each individual criterion and these will be added together to create an overall grade.

 Creating a standard rubric

 1. Enter a name for your rubric by clicking on ‘Enter rubric name here’ in the top left of the Rubric and Form Manager (relevant to all rubrics).

 2. Ensure the % icon is selected in order to access the standard rubric template.
 This should automatically be selected as it is the default Rubric Scoring option.

 3. To edit the name, description, or percentage value of a criterion, click directly on the relevant field and begin typing.
 Press enter or click anywhere outside of the text field to finish editing.

 4. You can add or delete extra rows and columns of the rubric (relevant to all rubrics).

 5. To enter the scale title or value, click on the scale title or scale value and begin typing.